minio/kes-docs/content/concepts/_index.md

 tableOfContents: true
 ---

-This section gives a high-level overview of how KES works.
+Welcome to the KES documentation site.
-It contains information about KES components, general architecture, and access controls.
+These pages give a high-level overview of how KES works, information about KES components, general architecture, and access controls.

-For more detailed documentation, see the [Configuration Guide]({{< relref "/tutorials/configuration.md" >}}).
+For more detailed documentation on setting up KES, see the [Configuration Guide]({{< relref "/tutorials/configuration.md" >}}).

 ## Components